holderl5/service-monitor/README.md

 ```
 ## Deploying to Cloudflare
 Though you can add/edit environment variables directly in the cloudflare console, it is probably best that you add them to your wrangler.toml file.
 I will add further information on this.

+## TODOS
+* Move env vars to JSON
+* Move secret key to secrets
+* Write more information about configuring and deployment
+* Make video showing creation and deployment